i05nagai/memorandum/language/english_speaking.md

 * overpayment
     * salary overpayments are to be returned in full
 * consent
+    * Would you like to give your consent to this offer?
     * permission or agreement obtained from sb or sth having authority or power
         * I asked to leave the room, and the teacher gave his consent
     * to give permission